 We’re a unique Perth Hills destination steeped in history, with spectacular artisan ciders, wines and fruit wines.
 Add sublime views over the apple orchards and a Slightly Twisted crew to the mix and you can’t help but unwind.

 Orchards: A kick-ass water treatment plant recycles all grey water from operations onto the orchard.
 Solar panels installed last July have saved over 25 tonnes of CO2 emissions and BioDynamic farming methods help minimise farm inputs.
-Solids captured from cider production are turned into compost to nurture our orchards where the prime focus is on quality not quantity of yield.
+Solids captured from cider production (fruit pulp etc) is turned into compost to nurture our orchards where the prime focus is on quality not quantity of yield.
 That’s why our ciders taste so good!

 CORE bevvies: No drink miles here - our ciders are all Born, Bred & Bottled on site.
 How good is that!